cjacker/opensource-toolchain-8051/README.md

 https://github.com/christophe94700/efm8-arduino-programmer : using arduino uno/nano to program EFM8

-## for Silicon Labs C8051Fxx
+## for Silicon Labs C8051

-As metioned above, C8051Fxx series 8051 MCU from Silicon Labs requires a special ICE device to program and debug. these MCUs support either JTAG or C2 protocol. you need to acquire such a device (usally an usb debug adapter) first and wire it up before you continue reading .
+As metioned above, C8051 series MCU from Silicon Labs requires [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program and debug. these MCUs support either JTAG or C2 protocol. you need to acquire such a device first and wire it up before you continue reading this section .

 ### with flash8051 from silicon labs